NPaspallis/CO1417/week12-capstone-wordle/Wordle.md

 ```

 ### High First (80%+)
-* Build an interactive Wordle game.
+* Build a console-based Wordle game.
-* You can reuse code developed in the previous steps, particularly the ``check`` function.
+* You can reuse code developed in the previous steps, such as the ``check`` function.
+* Provide two modes of play: auto and interactive
+* Auto mode:
 * Your code should check that the input is valid and ignore invalid input.
 * Keep a count of the number of valid tries.
 * Print appropriate greetings at the beginning and finish of the game.